-1. Touch the meter on the Channel display to change the Pickup points.
+1. Touch the meter on the Channel display, or use the METER buttons in the Central Control Section, to change the Pickup points.

 If you select INP, then you will see the level immediately after the source gain and before all signal processing.
 Note that the pickup points for the peak and loudness bargraphs can be set independently, see Meter Pickup Points.